These pages do not apply outside Great Britain.

 This deals with some possible legal consequences of not letting the employer know about the stammer before arriving for an interview or assessment.

-If - in the light of what follows - you do decide to let the employer know beforehand, this might be done after being invited for an interview or assessment, so as not to reduce the chances of being invited for it in the first place.
-(However, some people will mention the stammer in their application form, in the context of giving positive examples of their skills and experience.)
+If - in the light of what follows - you decide to let the employer know about the stammer before the interview, you may wish to do so after being invited for the interview, so as not to reduce the chances of being invited for it in the first place.
+(However, some people choose to mention the stammer in their application form, in the context of giving positive examples of their skills and experience.)

 In summary, if you want reasonable adjustments in the recruitment process: